-How to Attract Students by Emphasizing Your Strengths: 10 Traits that Will Set You Apart as a Piano Teacher
+How to Attract Students by Emphasizing Your Strengths: 10 Piano Teacher Qualities that Will Set You Apart as a Piano Teacher

 With a competitive market, teachers can feel unmemorable amongst the crowd, with parents calling one teacher after another.
 Or worse yet, they may feel pressured to compete on price.
-Instead, a better approach is to highlight your top traits as a piano teacher to attract the best-fitting students.
+Instead, a better approach is to highlight your top piano teacher qualities to attract the best-fitting students.

-Therefore, let’s explore ten irresistible piano teacher qualities, and help you identify where you shine most.
+Therefore, let’s explore ten irresistible piano teacher traits, and help you identify where you shine most.

 While students muddle through new music, teachers often struggle to be patient through beginner mistakes, such as forgetting middle C yet again.